uxl/programming-challenge/README.md

 This project is bootstrapped to transpile TypeScript into JavaScript.
 TypeScript is very much like C# or ActionScript.
 It is a superset of JavaScript.
 This means that all JavaScript is valid TypeScript.
 Feel free to code this in vanilla ES6 JavaScript, but having type information is very helpful especially coming from a C++/Java/C# background.

+To take advantage of TypeScript's strong types and an IDE's helpful autocomplete, install the Atom Editor and install the `atom-typescript` package.

+Globally install `typings`.
+To do this, run the command `npm install typings -g`. `typings` allows you to install type information about external npm modules.
+For example, if you were to use the external module `async`, you would `npm install async`, and the run `typings search async`.
+It will display the name and the source.
+To install the typings (which will be put in the `typings` folder of this project) run `typings install dt~async --global`.
+Then the TypeScript compiler will know how to compile against the async module.

 The entry point to the application is `index.html`, which in turn points immediately to `index.js`.
 The typescript files in `src` are all transpiled and browserified into a single JavaScript file at the root of the project, which is `index.js`.
 Do not modify this file as it is auto generated.
 Also do not modify `main.js`, which is just a bootstrap to get electron running.